It's Your Choice 2019

-For the IYC Access Health Plan and SMP, it is recommended or required that you or your physician contact the health plan before you are admitted to a hospital unless it is an emergency.
+For the Access Plan and State Maintenance Plan (SMP), it is recommended that you or your physician contact the health plan before you are admitted to a hospital unless it is an emergency.
 In an emergency, it is in your best interest to notify the plan as soon as reasonably possible.

 Only if the IYC Health Plan HMO has providers in the community in which the child resides.
 Emergency or urgent care services are covered wherever they occur.
 However, non-emergency treatment must be received at a facility approved by the health plan.
 Outpatient mental health services and treatment of alcohol or drug abuse may be covered.
 Refer to the It's Your Choice Uniform Benefits.
 Contact your health plan for more information.

 It's rare that you would have to.
 Most of the services provided by health plans do not require filing of claim forms.
 However, you may be required to file claims for some items or services.
 All health plans require claims be filed within 12 months of the date of service or, if later, as soon as reasonably possible.

 If you are enrolled in Medicare Advantage, when you visit your provider, you must show your health plan's card.
 You do not need to show your Medicare card, but you should keep it in a safe place.
 Your provider will submit your claims directly to UnitedHealthcare.